Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Introduction

 \section{Introduction}

-Obtaining fast and power-efficient magnetization reversal of single-domain of the magnetic nanoparticle is an interesting issue owing to its potential application in high-density data storage devices \cite{sun2000,woods2001,zitoun2002} and rapid data access \cite{hillebrands2003}.
+Obtaining fast and energy-efficient magnetization reversal of single-domain of the perpendicularly magnetized nanoparticle is an interesting issue owing to its potential application in high-density data storage devices \cite{sun2000,woods2001,zitoun2002} and rapid data access \cite{hillebrands2003}.
 For high density, high thermal stability and low error rate in device application, high anisotropy materials \cite{mangin2006} are needed.
-It is a challenge to find out a way with low energy to achieve the fastest magnetization reversal for high-anisotropy magnetic nanoparticle.
+But it is a challenge to find out a way with low energy to achieve the fastest magnetization reversal for high-anisotropy magnetic nanoparticle.
 Over the past two decades, several controlling parameters$\slash$driving forces are discovered to achieve fastest magnetization reversal with low cost.
 Namely, magnetization reversal using a constant magnetic field \cite{hubert1998,sun2005}, reversal by microwave field of constant frequency or time dependent frequency, either with or without a polarized electric current~\cite{bertotti2001,sunz2006,denisov2006,okamoto2008,zhu2010,thirion2003,rivkin2006,wangc2009,barros2011,barrose2013,tanaka2013,klughertzx2014} and by spin transfer torque (STT) or spin orbit torque (SOT)~\cite{slonczewski1996,berger1996,tsoi1998,Katine2000,Waintal2000,sun2000a,suns2003,stiles2002,bazaliys2004,koch2004,wetzels2006,manchon2008,miron2010,miron2011,liu2012}.
 All methods mentioned above are suffering from specific drawbacks \cite{hubert1998,grollier2003,morise2005,taniguchi2008,SUZUKI200993,zsun2006,wang2007,wange2008}.
 For example, magnetic field or microwave field driven magnetization is not energy efficient and fast as expected.
 In case of current (by STT) or SOT driven, the higher threshold current requirement is a bottleneck.
-Later on, researchers are digressed to employ the microwave chirped pulses (microwave with time-dependent frequency) which induce fast and energy-efficient magnetization reversal\cite{thirion2003,rivkin2006,wangc2009,barros2011,barrose2013,klughertzx2014} but still not achieved as desired.
+Later on, researchers are digressed to employ the microwave chirped pulses (microwave with time-dependent frequency) which induce fast and energy-efficient magnetization reversal \cite{thirion2003,rivkin2006,wangc2009,barros2011,barrose2013,klughertzx2014} but still the required field amplitude, initial frequency and chirp rate are not small as desired practically.
+Recent studies \cite{islam2018,islam2021} have demonstrated that the fast magnetization reversal of a cubic nanoparticle (i.e., with zero demagnetization$\slash$shape anisotropy) obtained by the linear down chirp microwave pulse (DCMP).
+The physical mechanism of this model is that the DCMP (whose frequency linearly decreases from initial $+f_0$ to final $-f_0$) stimulates microwave energy absorption (emission) by the magnetic moment before (after) crossing the energy barrier.
+The efficiency of the microwave energy absorption$\slash$emission depends on how closely the microwave frequency and magnetization intrinsic frequency match during reversal.
+This frequency-matching is related to the energy barrier \cite{yoo2008e,dubowik1996}.
+However, in small-scale nanoparticle, demagnetization field$\slash$shape anisotropy (which was excluded previously) has a great importance \cite{skomski2003n,jamet2001m,yoo2008e} because, it interacts$\slash$opposes the dominated uniaxial magnetocrystalline anisotropy and thus reduces the energy barrier between two stable states.
+So, the magnetization reversal of a nanoparticle with finite shape anisotropy might be faster and energy efficient.
+In addition, fabricating perfect cubic nanoparticle (i.e., with zero demagnetization field) is a challenging issue from practical point of view.
+For the most device applications, the desired microwave pulse (DCMP) should be with smaller amplitude, initial frequency and low chirp rate.